Updated: 1 day ago

 Anyway, you get my drift?
 Earn points, book free hotels.

-It goes without saying that AirBnB is a globally recognized brand for booking stays.
+It goes without saying that AirBnB and VRBO are globally recognized brand for booking stays.
 You just have to have a little savvy when you book.
 Look for filters that suit you.
 I typically search for private properties, no shared bathrooms, air conditioning and price point.
-The beauty of AirBnB is you can really get in to the 'mood' of a destination - look through photos of the property that best personifies where you are staying.
-Check these cute ones I stayed at in Malta and Ostia Antica!
+The beauty of a vacation rental is you can really get in to the 'mood' of a destination - look through photos of the property that best personifies where you are staying.

 My husband and I are big time campers - both growing up in families who camped on weekends, I can't say enough good things about camping.
 There are options for everyone - tent campers, cabin campers and RV or travel trailer campers.
 From KOA to state and county parks to even overseas camping options, the possibilities of savings here are endless.